 Information about the criterion

-Note that market avalability for products that fulfil criteria at the spearhead level may be severely limited.
-A market analysis needs to ensure available products before the criterion is used.
+Note that the market availability of products that fulfil criteria at spearhead level may be very limited.
+A market analysis needs to ensure availability before the requirement is defined.

 The version date indicates when the sustainability criterion was created or last updated.
 Last reviewed dated tells when we last checked that the sustainability criterion still is relevant.